tyr034/tyr034.github.io/_posts/blog/2015-03-04-Elements-Of-Algorithm.md

 ---

 ##Introduction:
-There are infinite problems out there waiting to be solved.
-The only thing we could do is to seize the
+Problmes are infinite.
+The only thing we could do is to seize the unchange.
-unchang: Basics Elements of Algorithms.

 ##Principles:
 <ul>